Accounting plays a critical role in supporting a prosperous society.

 We go beyond the numbers to meet market demands and prepare our students to become the future of the accounting profession.
 Our students learn that accounting blends business expertise and knowledge with communication skills to improve organizational decision-making.
 We emphasize that accountants play a key role in the continued growth of a prosperous society, and that accounting, like nuances in other languages, both affects and is affected by the business reality and culture.

-An important priority of our department is to ensure the best possible placement and career success for each accounting graduate.
+An important priority of our department is to ensure both short-term and long-term career success for each accounting graduate.
 We work toward that priority by providing a rigorous and relevant curriculum, dedicated faculty with extensive expertise, and student leadership and professional development opportunities.
 Our program provides not only the knowledge our students need to pass the CPA exam – our graduates exceed state and national pass rates on the CPA exam – and obtain a career position, but also delivers an excellent foundation for real business world success.
 Our employers describe our students as smart, hardworking, and career-minded.

 – Lisa Kutcher,